 The main noise and vibration sources during construction and operation would include:

 - Overburden blasting and removal.

 - Coal preparation plant operations.

-- Coal haulage, conveying and loading of trains.
+- Coal haulage, preparation and loading of trains.

 - Rail traffic.

-- Road and haul transport movements.
+- Road and haul transport movements in and around the mine-site vicinity.